Average Payout For Getting Hit By a Car: Pedestrians and Drivers

 Negotiating a Settlement Agreement After Getting Hit by a Car

 Settlement agreements are great ways to get compensation to cover expenses related to injuries and damage after being hit by a car.
-People like to reach settlements because it provides compensation without having a long, exhausting trial.
+People like to reach settlements because they provide compensation without having a long, exhausting trial.
 However, settlements rarely just fall into your lap.
 In most cases, settlements take weeks or even months to negotiate.

 Negotiations will often depend on the willingness of the parties to compromise.
 In some cases, defendants refuse to pay any more than they think they should.
 They could be unwilling to budge in the slightest.
 Other times, defendants are open to compromise and are just as eager as you are to put the whole ordeal behind them.